WasmEdge/docs/docs/develop/rust/wasinn/llm_inference.md

 WasmEdge now supports running open-source Large Language Models (LLMs) in Rust.
 We will use [this example project](https://github.com/second-state/LlamaEdge/tree/main/chat) to show how to make AI inferences with the llama-3.1-8B model in WasmEdge and Rust.

-Basically, WasmEdge can support any open-source LLMs.
+Furthermore, WasmEdge can support any open-source LLMs.
 Please check [the supported models](https://github.com/second-state/LlamaEdge/blob/main/models.md) for details.

 ## Prerequisite